umich-its-networking/docker-training-2019-03-citp/ex3a-dockerfile.md

 ---
-title: Create an application and Dockerfile
+title: "Exercise 3a: Create an application and Dockerfile"
 layout: page
 ---